DevsInTheShed/pyGameSummerJamBlog/content/posts/pyjam-3.md

         player.update_score(10)

 ```
 In the code I check for any collisions between the enemy and the bullets group.
-For each collision I remove the bullet and inctrement the score by 10.
-The score is currently help on the player class.
+For each collision I remove the bullet and increment the score by 10.
+The score is currently held on the player class.

 Paul.